Engee documentation

 Yes

-# Speed at which efficiency is measured — the speed at which the efficiency is measured
+# Speed at which efficiency is measured — the speed at which efficiency is measured

 Details

-The speed that the unit uses to calculate torque-dependent electrical losses.
+The speed that the unit uses to calculate electrical losses that depend on the torque.

 Default value